Efficient Evaluation of LLM Performance with Statistical Guarantees: Introduction

 \section{Introduction}

-\textbf{Motivation}\;\;\; Large language models (LLMs) are rapidly moving from research demos to deployed systems in domains such as healthcare, law, and education \cite{chen2024survey, li2023large, dehghani2025large, kasneci2023chatgpt, artsi2025large, achiam2023gpt}.
+\textbf{Motivation}\;\;\; Large language models (LLMs) are rapidly moving from research demos to deployed systems in domains such as healthcare, law, and education \citep{chen2024survey, li2023large, dehghani2025large, kasneci2023chatgpt, artsi2025large, achiam2023gpt}.
 As adoption grows, so does the number of candidate models organizations must evaluate and monitor.
-This scale is visible in public ecosystems: HuggingFace hosts at least $1.86$M models, including $300$K+ tagged as text-generation---many of them fine-tuned variants of certain base models \cite{laufer2025anatomy}.
+This scale is visible in public ecosystems: HuggingFace hosts at least $1.86$M models, including $300$K+ tagged as text-generation---many of them fine-tuned variants of certain base models \citep{laufer2025anatomy}.
 Indeed, private institutions may maintain hundreds to thousands of internal variants, each exhibiting their own query-dependent strengths and weaknesses.
 As post-training becomes cheaper, the number of viable candidate models per deployment decision will only grow.

-A common practice is to evaluate candidate models' performances on a finite, curated benchmark suite.
-Such suites increasingly include questions that (a) require expensive domain-expert adjudication (often by multiple annotators) \cite{szymanski2025limitations, li2025preference, enguehard2025lemaj, croxford2025current}; (b) involve multi-turn interactions (e.g., helpfulness and safety) \cite{he2024multi, kwan2024mt}; and/or (c) demand long-form reasoning with verification \cite{bai2024longbench2, ding2025longreasonarena}.
-With tens of thousands of questions (e.g., $12$K on MMLU-Pro \cite{wang2024mmlu}), and hundreds to thousands of candidate models, exhaustively evaluating every model on every question is expensive in API costs, runtime, and expert annotation \cite{zhou2025speeding}.
-In practice, organizations may instead resort to ``vibes"-based judgments on ad-hoc subsets \cite{mazzoni2025}.
+A common practice is to evaluate candidate models' performances on finite, curated benchmark suites.
+Such suites increasingly include questions that (a) require expensive domain-expert adjudication \citep{szymanski2025limitations, li2025preference, enguehard2025lemaj, croxford2025current}; (b) involve multi-turn interactions (e.g., helpfulness and safety) \citep{he2024multi, kwan2024mt}; and/or (c) demand long-form reasoning with verification \citep{bai2024longbench2, ding2025longreasonarena}.
+With tens of thousands of questions (e.g., $12$K on MMLU-Pro \citep{wang2024mmlu}), and hundreds to thousands of candidate models, exhaustively evaluating every model on every question is expensive in API costs, runtime, and expert annotation \citep{zhou2025speeding}.\footnote{Although we use ``questions" throughout for readability, the same finite-bank formulation applies to any suites of interactive tasks or trajectories that report task-level success indicators.} In practice, organizations may instead resort to ``vibes"-based judgments on ad-hoc subsets \citep{mazzoni2025}.

-Meanwhile, many organizations have access to \textit{historical performance data}---from prior benchmark runs (e.g., the Open LLM Leaderboard \cite{open-llm-leaderboard-v2}) and/or production evaluation pipelines.
-As we show, this historical data can be leveraged to make model evaluation substantially faster and cheaper.
+Meanwhile, many organizations have access to \textit{historical performance data}---from prior benchmark runs (e.g., the Open LLM Leaderboard \citep{open-llm-leaderboard-v2}) and/or production evaluation pipelines.
+As we show, this data can be leveraged to make model evaluation substantially faster and cheaper.